tektoncd/pipeline/docs/compute-resources.md

 (Tekton doesn't allow users to configure init containers for a `Task`.)
 Tekton supports LimitRange minimum, maximum, and default resource requirements for containers, but does not support LimitRange ratios between requests and limits ([#4230](https://github.com/tektoncd/pipeline/issues/4230)).
-LimitRange types other than "Container" are not supported.
+LimitRange types other than "Container" are not considered for purposes of resource requirements.

 ### Requests

-If a `Step` does not have requests defined, the resulting container's requests are the larger of:
+If a container does not have requests defined, the resulting container's requests are the larger of:
 - the LimitRange minimum resource requests
-- the LimitRange default resource requests, divided among the app containers
+- the LimitRange default resource requests (for init and Sidecar containers) or the LimitRange default resource requests divided by the number of Step containers (for Step containers)

-If a `Step` has requests defined, the resulting container's requests are the larger of:
+If a container has requests defined, the resulting container's requests are the larger of:
-- the `Step's` requests
+- the container's requests
 - the LimitRange minimum resource requests

 ### Limits

-If a `Step` does not have limits defined, the resulting container's limits are the smaller of:
+If a container does not have limits defined, the resulting container's limits are the smaller of:
 - the LimitRange maximum resource limits
 - the LimitRange default resource limits

-If a `Step` has limits defined, the resulting container's limits are the smaller of:
+If a container has limits defined, the resulting container's limits are the smaller of:
-- the `Step's` limits
+- the container's limits
 - the LimitRange maximum resource limits

 ### Examples